200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-10-Thesafesaferoombelow.md

 categories: 2016 rpg
 ---
 ```
-It’s a cellar, maybe a bunker.
-Inside, we’re safe.
+Itâ€™s a cellar, maybe a bunker.
+Inside, weâ€™re safe.
 We have food.
 Water.
 Air.
 Maybe a little privacy.
-Outside… We don’t talk about the outside.
+Outsideâ€¦ We donâ€™t talk about the outside.

 This is a 2-players game.
-One player is the bunker’s owner; the other their guest, lucky to be alive.
+One player is the bunkerâ€™s owner; the other their guest, lucky to be alive.

 Setup
-The owner decides how’s the outside.
+The owner decides howâ€™s the outside.
 What really happened?
 Write it down secretly.
 Write what is needed to survive outside, if something is needed, but play honestly: there is a clue about it in the bunker.
-Announce “something” that allows you to be in charge and to prevent any escape.
+Announce â€œsomethingâ€ that allows you to be in charge and to prevent any escape.

-The guest then announces how they think they’ve been dragged down here.
+The guest then announces how they think theyâ€™ve been dragged down here.
-Announce which “skill” you have that would be useful to escape or to survive outside.
+Announce which â€œskillâ€ you have that would be useful to escape or to survive outside.
 Tell the owner what makes you fear them.